AqwamCreates/DataPredict/docs/API/Models/DensityBasedSpatialClusteringOfApplicationsWithNoise.md

 #### Returns:

-* clusterNumber: The cluster which the data belongs to.
+* clusterNumberVector: The cluster which the data belongs to.

-* shortestDistance: The distance between the datapoint and the center of the cluster (centroids).
+* shortestDistanceVector: The distance between the datapoint and the center of the cluster (centroids).

 ## Inherited From